 - To encourage children to be aware of their own learning and to know the next steps they need to take

-We use Read Write Inc. to deliver phonics lessons every day in EYFS and KS1.
-This is continued into LKS2 where necessary.
+We use Read Write Inc. to deliver daily phonics lessons in EYFS and Y1.
+This is continued into Y2 where necessary.
+Phonic interventions are delivered in KS2 for pupils who require additional support.
 Reading strategies are modelled daily by teachers and teaching assistants.
 All children have the opportunity to develop their strategies for reading and discuss texts in detail.

 Reading comprehension is taught using the ‘Holmgate Reading Detectives’ strategy.
 As part of this strategy, children are taught to: